SwapnilChand/SwapnilChand.github.io/ideas.md

 - can set up stalls around gyms which sell good lassi, coconut drinks, badam shakes etc
 - can differ from state to state
 - common items throughout the world, if it ever grows so big, can include food like protein shakes, brown bread sandwiches, bananas, etc.

+### Wordle Hints
+- a webapp to give hints for words in wordle